whatwg/streams/README.md

 }
 ```

 This function simply queues all the writes immediately, counting on the stream implementation to deliver them as appropriate, and then listens for success or failure by attaching to the return value of the `close()` promise.
-The lesson of this example is that the `writableState` property is merely informational, and can be used usefully, but it is not necessary to consult it before writing to the stream.
+The lesson of this example is that the `state` property is merely informational, and can be used usefully, but it is not necessary to consult it before writing to the stream.

 Note how we don't even add handlers for the promises returned by `writableStream.write(chunk)`.
 Instead, we just add handlers to the promise returned from `writableStream.close()`.
 This works out, because if any errors were to occur while writing to the stream, they would cause `close()` to return a promise rejected with that error.

 ### Other APIs on Writable Streams

-Besides the constructor pattern, the `write(data)`/`waitForWritable()`/`writableState` primitives for writing, and the `close()` primitive for closing the underlying sink, a writable stream provides two more APIs: `closed` and `dispose(reason)`.
+Besides the constructor pattern, the `write(data)`/`wait()`/`state` primitives for writing, and the `close()` primitive for closing the underlying sink, a writable stream provides two more APIs: `closed` and `dispose(reason)`.

-`closed` is simply a convenience API: it's a promise that becomes fulfilled when the stream has been successfully closed (`writableState` of `"closed"`), or becomes rejected if some error occurs while starting, writing to, or closing the stream (`writableState` of `"errored"`).
+`closed` is simply a convenience API: it's a promise that becomes fulfilled when the stream has been successfully closed (`state` of `"closed"`), or becomes rejected if some error occurs while starting, writing to, or closing the stream (`state` of `"errored"`).

 The `dispose` API allows users to communicate a *forceful closes* of the stream; this could be useful, for example, to stop a file upload if the user clicks "Cancel."
 Disposing a stream will clear any queued writes (and close operations), and then call the `dispose` constructor parameter immediately.
 By default the `dispose` constructor parameter will simply do whatever the user passed in for the `close` constructor parameter, but by passing a customized function, the creator of the stream can react to forceful closes differently than normal ones.
 For example, we might extend our above file stream with a `dispose` parameter that deletes the file if it was newly created by this write operation: